Pidbid/hyac/README.en.md

 ## ️ Roadmap

 We plan to add more powerful features in future versions to build a more complete, enterprise-grade FaaS platform.

+For a detailed overview of future features, architectural enhancements, and improvement plans, please see our [Feature Roadmap (FEATURES.en.md)](./FEATURES.en.md).
 Community contributions and suggestions are welcome!

-### Platform-Level Features
-- [ ] **Multi-User & Permissions Management**: Introduce roles (e.g., admin, developer) for fine-grained access control.
-- [ ] **Platform Monitoring Dashboard**: Provide a global view of system status, resource utilization, and audit logs.
-- [ ] **Runtime Management**: Allow administrators to add, configure, and manage new function runtime environments (e.g., Node.js, Deno).
-- [ ] **System-Level Integration Configuration**: Offer a unified interface to configure global SMTP, object storage, and third-party notification services.

-### Application-Level Features
-- [ ] **Custom Domains & Advanced Access Control**: Support binding custom domains and provide IP whitelist/blacklist functionality.
-- [ ] **Resource Quota Management**: Allow setting limits on CPU, memory, and execution timeout for individual applications.
-- [ ] **Dependency Analysis & Security Scanning**: Integrate tools to detect dependency conflicts and known security vulnerabilities.
-- [ ] **Function Template Marketplace**: Create a community-driven marketplace for sharing and using pre-built function templates.

 ## 🤝 Contributing